-I love using my slow cooker as often as I can for making anything from slow cooker breakfasts to large batches of slow cooker caramelized onions the easy way.
-It’s especially helpful at the holidays for cooking dishes that would traditionally go on the stovetop or in the oven.
+I love using my slow cooker as often as I can, making anything from slow cooker breakfasts to large batches of Slow Cooker Caramelized Onions.
+It’s especially helpful during the holidays for cooking dishes that would traditionally go on the stovetop or in the oven.

 - Slow Cooker Turkey Breast and Gravy – If you’re cooking a large turkey, it probably won’t fit in a slow cooker.
 If you’re only cooking a turkey breast, however, a slow cooker will do just fine.
 The liquid from this recipe can be turned into gravy after the breast cooks.

 - Slow Cooker Vegetarian Lasagna – Many families serve lasagna along with turkey on Thanksgiving.
 This slow cooker version is meatless, so if there are any vegetarians at the dinner, they have a satisfying main dish choice, too.

 - Applesauce – Use varieties of apples that are naturally sweet and you won’t need to add any sugar to this applesauce that’s so good my kids call it awesomesauce.